MichalZG/single-CCD-reduction/README.md

 | -mb, --master_bias | No  | Path to the Master bias frame file  |
 | -mf, --master_flat  | No   |  Path to the Master flat frame file.      |

+### Output
+The processed CCD image file will be saved with the suffix "_out" in the `pipeline_out` folder within the same directory as the input file.

 ## Development

 Imports are organized with `isort`.